 In New York State, Article 17, Titles 7, 8 and Article 70 of the Environmental Conservation Law regulate stormwater discharge activities.
-State Pollutant Discharge Elimination System (SPDES) permits are issued by the New York State Department of Environmental Conser-
+State Pollutant Discharge Elimination System (SPDES) permits are issued by the New York State Department of Environmental Conservation (NYS DEC) under these statutes.
+DEC has issued the following two general SPDES permits regulating the discharge of stormwater: